Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 Here is the upgrade package.

-At right is the firing pin, with its return spring.
-As discussed on the page about firing pins, the addition of the return spring is part of the design changes that prevent firing pin breakage.
+The firing pin and its return spring are discussed on the page about firing pins.
+The addition of the return spring is part of the design changes that prevent firing pin breakage.

 6. Carefully clean the firing pin's chamber within the slide

-Saturate a cotton swab with Hoppe's solvent or similar, and clean the cylindrical chamber within the slide.
-If the original firing pin's tip broke off, it usually ends up within this chamber.
+If the original firing pin's tip broke off, it usually ends up within the cylindrical chamber in the slide in which the firing pin rests.
 The tip may become lodged in Cosmoline and then jam the replacement pin in place, causing slam fires.
 Thorough cleaning with plenty of solvent should float out residual Cosmoline and lift any debris.

-Also, in some later designs the firing pin's chamber is only roughly cylindrical — it may have been drilled out to a roughly conical cross-section with stepped drill bits at at varying depths.
+Also, in some later designs the firing pin's chamber is only roughly cylindrical — it may have been drilled out to a roughly conical cross-section with stepped drill bits at varying depths.
 Burrs on those steps can catch the new firing pin return spring and jam the pin in place, causing slam fires.
 The swab's cotton threads will catch on and alert you to any burrs that need to be removed.
+Remove burrs if needed by clamping a drill bit in a vise and twisting the slide onto the drill bit.
+Do not use a power drill for this operation.

 7. Remove the firing pin return spring and drop the new firing pin into place

-It should fall freely into the firing pin hole, with the tip of the firing pin protruding from the breech face as seen here.
+It should fall freely into the firing pin hole, with the tip of the firing pin protruding from the breech face as seen in the first picture here.
 If the firing pin does not drop into the hole, do not use force!

 On a few guns, we have encountered firing pin holes machined grossly out of specifications, or where a burr forms on the firing pin retaining plunger hole (from dry firing the pistol).